jameschristou/wordpress-docker-dev/README.md

 ## Setup to Debug with VSCode
-1. Create docker image using command `docker build -t jamesc/wordpressdev-php7.2 .`
+1. Create docker image using command `docker build -t jamesc/wordpressdev-php7.3 .`
 2. Copy `docker-compose.yml` to folder where you wish to have the files mounted
 3. Modify the volume mount config for the `wordpress_dev` service in `docker-compose.yml` to your requirements.
 If you want the entire Wordpress source mounted then leave as is.
 4. Run docker compose using the command `docker-compose -f docker-compose.yml up`.
 This will start the Wordpress and MySQL containers.
 5. Open the Wordpress source in Visual Studio Code (Open Folder)
 6. Go to Debug->Open Configurations and select PHP (you must have the PHP Debug extension installed).
 Ensure the configuration looks something like this.
-The pathMappings setting may need to be modified
+The pathMappings setting may need to be modified depending on what solution or folder you have loaded in Visual Studio Code.
 ```
 {
     // Use IntelliSense to learn about possible attributes.